-Kenya SME Limited Company information For the year ended 31st December 2018
+Kenya SME Limited Company information For the year ended 31st December 2025

 CAs654(1) Board of directors

 BP Company secretary

-Di Company secretary

 Registered office L.R.
 No

-th Floor, Building
+registered office th Floor, Building

 Street/Road

 P.O.
 Box

 Nairobi,

 Kenya.

+renyu.

-Independent auditor RSM Eastern Africa
+Indonesia desta condita si RSM Eastern Africa LLP

-independent additor Certified Public Accountants
+Independent auditor Certified Public Accountants

 1st Floor, Pacis Centre,

-Slip Road, off Waiyaki Way, Westlands
+Slip Road, off Waiyaki Way, Westlands P.O.

-P.O.
 Box 349 - 00606

-Nairobi,
+Nairobi

 Kenya.

-nonju.

 BP Principal bankers

 BP Legal advisers

-Kenya SME Limited Report of the directors For the year ended 31st December 2018
+Kenya SME Limited Report of the directors For the year ended 31st December 2025

-CAs653 The directors submit their report together with the audited financial statements for the year ended 31st December 2018.
+CAs653 The directors submit their report together with the audited financial statements for the year ended 31st December 2025.
 Directorate CAs654(1) The directors who held office during the year and to the date of this report are set out on page 1.
-Principal activities CAs654(1) The principal activities of the Company are Recommended dividend CAs654(3) The directors recommend the approval of a final dividend of KSh (2017: KSh).
-[Or] The directors do not recommend the declaration of a dividend for the year.
-Business review CAs655(3) [This section shall include: (a) a fair review of the company's business; and (b) a description of the principal risks and uncertainties facing the company.
+Principal activities CAs654(1) The principal activities of the Company are Recommended dividend The directors recommend the approval of a final dividend of KSh xxx,000 (2024: KSh xxx,000).
+CAs654(3) The directors do not recommend the declaration of a dividend for the year.
+Business review [This section shall include: (a) a fair review of the company's business; and (b) a description of the CAs655(3) principal risks and uncertainties facing the company.
 It should be a balanced and comprehensive analysis of the development and performance of the business of the company during the company's financial year and the financial position of the company at the end of the year, consistent with the size and complexity of the business.]
-CAs655(6) [The review should include (to the extent necessary for an understanding of the development, performance or position of the company's business): (a) an analysis using financial key performance indicators; (b) if appropriate, an analysis using other key performance indicators (including information relating to environmental matters and employee matters); and (c) references to, and additional explanations of, amounts included in the company's annual financial statements.]
-Statement as to disclosure to the Company's auditor CAs657(2) With respect to each director at the time this report was approved: (a) there is, so far as the director is aware, no relevant audit information of which the Company's auditor is unaware; and (b) the director has taken all the steps that the director ought to have taken as a director so as to be aware of any relevant audit information and to establish that the Company's auditor is aware of that information.
-CAs725 Terms of appointment of the auditor The directors approve the annual audit engagement contract, which sets out the terms of the auditor's appointment and the related fees.
+[The review should include (to the extent necessary for an understanding of the development, performance CAs655(6) or position of the company's business): (a) an analysis using financial key performance indicators; (b) if appropriate, an analysis using other key performance indicators (including information relating to environmental matters and employee matters); and (c) references to, and additional explanations of, amounts included in the company's annual financial statements.]
+Statement as to disclosure to the Company's auditor With respect to each director at the time this report was approved: (a) there is, so far as the director is aware, no relevant audit information of which the Company's auditor is unaware: and (b) the director has taken all the steps that the director ought to have taken as a director so as to be aware of any relevant audit information and to establish that the Company's auditor is aware of that information.
+CAs725 Terms of appointment of the auditor The directors approve the annual audit engagement contract which sets out the terms of the auditor's appointment and the related fees.
 The agreed auditor's remuneration of KSh xxx has been charged to profit or loss in the year.
 [Regulations in respect of this disclosure are yet to be issued by the Cabinet Secretary.]
-By order of the board Director/Company Secretary
+By order of the board CAs658(1) Director/Company Secretary Nairobi 2026